makeplans/makeplans-api/readme.md

 ### 429 - Too Many Requests

-*Not yet implemented - limits might change*

-You can perform up to 50 requests per 10 second period from the same IP address for the same account.
+You can perform up to 120 requests per 60 second period from the same IP address.
 If you exceed this limit, you'll get a 429 Too Many Requests response for subsequent requests.
 Check the `Retry-After` HTTP-header to see how many seconds to wait before retrying the request.

 ### 5xx - Server error